MakhloufiMahdi/-Tunisian-Ligue-1-Analytics/Apache Airflow/README.md

-# 📌 Contexte
+# 📌 Context

-Ce DAG fait partie de projet Tunisian-Ligue-1-Analytics Après le chargement des données dans PostgreSQL, Apache Airflow applique des transformations automatiques pour enrichir les tables statistiques.
+This DAG is part of the Tunisian-Ligue-1-Analytics project.
+After loading the data into PostgreSQL, Apache Airflow orchestrates a series of automated transformations to enrich the tables and prepare the data for visualizations and decision-making analyses.

-# 🛠️ Objectif du DAG
+# 🛠️ DAG Objective

-Mettre à jour les contributions des joueurs (goals + assists).
+Update player contributions (goals + assists).

-Calculer la différence de buts des équipes.
+Calculate team goal differences.

-Mettre à jour la différence de buts dans le classement
+Update goal difference in the standings.

-# 🔄 Dépendances des tâches
+# 🔄 Task Dependencies

 transform_players → transform_team_stats → transform_standings

-# 📅 Planification
+# 📅 Scheduling

-Le DAG est exécuté tous les jours à 01h00 (@daily).
+The DAG runs daily.